ovalle15/NasaPicOfDay/README.md

-# Rate Astronomy picture of the day !
+# Rate Nasa's astronomy picture of the day !

 The following api will allow you to rate the Astronomy picture of the day.
 You will be able to do the following: